Darxo/Hardened/README.md

 - Slightly improve zone of control related tooltips on many skills
 - Automatically re-equip the accessory that you had previously equiped after an arena fight
 - Reduce pan speed of tactical camera by 20%
+- Add unique bleed icons for the first 5 stacks
 - Improve smoke tooltip on tiles by linking to smoke effect
 - Turn **Decisive** effect icon grey, while a character has 0 stacks
 - Improve brightness and contrast of **Hold Steady**,  **Line Breaker**, **Net Pull** and **Onslaught** icons